HuasoFoundries/google-maps-documentation/docs/PlaceResult.md

 **Type:**  number

-The number of user ratings which contributed to this Place's [PlaceResult.rating](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceResult.rating).
+The number of user ratings which contributed to this Place’s [PlaceResult.rating](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceResult.rating).

 [utc\_offset](#PlaceResult.utc_offset)

 **Type:**  number

-The offset from UTC of the Place's current timezone, in minutes.
+The offset from UTC of the Place’s current timezone, in minutes.
 For example, Sydney, Australia in daylight savings is 11 hours ahead of UTC, so the utc\_offset will be 660.
 For timezones behind UTC, the offset is negative.
 For example, the is \-60 for Cape Verde.
 Only available with [PlacesService.getDetails](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlacesService.getDetails).

 [vicinity](#PlaceResult.vicinity)